-- The mission is to entrust the Gospel.
-As the Gospel is entrusted to others, disciples are made, and the Great Commission is realized. - The message is the Gospel of the Kingdom.
-If we only share the redemptive portion of the Gospel, we make decisions for Christ and not disciples' of Christ.
-The Gospel is the good news about the Kingdom. - 3.
+- 1. The mission is to entrust the gospel.
+As we entrust the gospel to others, disciples are made and the Great Commission realized. - 2.
+The message is the gospel of the kingdom.
+If we only share the redemptive portion of the gospel, we make decisions for Christ and not disciples of Christ.
+The gospel is the good news about the kingdom. - 3.
 The mission field is primarily our network of relationships.
-While we can entrust the Gospel to strangers, the primary pattern outlined in the New Testament is to work through relational networks.
+While we can entrust the gospel to strangers, the primary pattern outlined in the New Testament is to work through relational networks.

-If you're like me, the next question that comes to mind is, "How do we start?"
+If you're like me, the next question that comes to mind is, "How do I start?"
 The world is huge, the message is extensive, and time is short.
 How do we practically take the information we have and live it out?

 The answer is as simple as following the example of the Apostle Paul.
-When Paul spoke to the people of Corinth, he concentrated his teaching on "Christ and Him crucified".
-In some ways, it could seem like Paul left a lot out of the Kingdom.
+When Paul spoke to the people of Corinth, he concentrated his teaching on "Christ and Him crucified."
+In some ways, it might seem like Paul left a lot out of the kingdom.
 What about faith?
 What about love?
 What about spiritual gifts?
 What about missions and ministry?
 What about prayer and praise?
 How could Paul be so narrow-minded as to only share one message?

-The answer to this question is found in the relationship between Christ and His Kingdom.
-When we focus on pursuing Christ and knowing Christ, He will lead us into areas of faith, hope, love, mission, ministry, prayer, praise, etc. We do not have to become experts in every area of the Christian life in order to entrust the Gospel.
+The answer to this question is found in the relationship between Christ and His kingdom.
+When we focus on pursuing Christ and knowing Christ, He will lead us into areas of faith, hope, love, mission, ministry, prayer, praise, etc. We do not have to become experts in every area of the Christian life in order to entrust the gospel.
 In fact, if we are not careful, we can become intellectually proficient and spiritually lacking.
 Rest assured!
-The specifics of the Kingdom will become known in the pursuit of the King.
+The specifics of the kingdom will become known in the pursuit of the King.
 Why?
-Because the Kingdom bears the heart of the King!
+Because the kingdom bears the heart of the King!

 What does this mean to you and me?
 It means our job is to pursue Christ and share what we learn.
 If you are walking through a period of faith, trust, and patience, teach others what He is teaching you.
 If you are pursuing Christ and learning about stewardship, entrust those teachings to those around you.
 If God is teaching you several principles of prayer, share those principles with friends, family members, or those in your relational network.
-God is not asking us to get a Christian degree before we entrust the Gospel; He wants us to pursue Him, and as we go, share what we've learned with others.
+God is not asking us to get a Christian degree before we entrust the gospel.
+He wants us to pursue Him and, as we go, share what we've learned with others.
+Read through 1 Corinthians 2:1-5 and write three or four words that describe Paul's state of mind.
+Does Paul sound like an average guy or a fearless leader?
+Can you do what Paul did?

-◆ Read through 1 Corinthians 2:1-5, and write three or four words that describe Paul's state of mind.
-Does Paul sound like an average guy o fearless leader?
-Can you do what Paul did? r a Prayer Suggestion: "Lord Jesus, I want to know you.
-As I get to know yo give me the courage to share what I've learned with others.
-In Jesus' nampray, amen!"
-Passages for Additional Study: 1 Corinthians 1:17-31; John 17:3; John 15:1 .-8 Notes: -
+Prayer Suggestion: Lord Jesus, I want to know You.
+As I get to know You, give me the courage to share what I've learned with others.
+In Jesus' name I pray, amen.

+Passages for Additional Study: John 15:1-8; 17:3; 1 Corinthians 1:17-31